chipaudette/OpenAudio_ArduinoLibrary/readme.md

 13-Moved FFT_Overlapped_F32 files from Tympan, revised for T4.0, added _OA name isolation.
 14-Moved Overlapped FFT LPF .INO from Tympan to OA.
 Working T3.6 and T4.0 15-Moved Overlapped FFT AudioFormantShifter INO and related from Tympan to _OA Open Audio.
 Tested 3.6 and 4.0.
+16-Moved AudioFrequencyShifter INO and related from Tympan to _OA Open Audio.
+Tested 3.6 and 4.0.
+17-Working on SdFatWriter and related SdFat files.
+DO NOT USE.

 **Purpose**: The purpose of this library is to build upon the [Teensy Audio Library](http://www.pjrc.com/teensy/td_libs_Audio.html) to enable new functionality for real-time audio processing.